 Rise of the Silicon Valley Small Business

-Theory #7 | An emerging entrepreneur archetype & prediction for the 2023 startup ecosystem and beyond
+An emerging entrepreneurial archetype & prediction for the next era of startups

 Update: An expanded version of this essay was featured in the tech publication Every.

-In 2023, we’ll see more Silicon Valley startups that operate like small businesses.1
+We’re going to see more Silicon Valley startups that operate like small businesses.1

 And some of them will have big outcomes.
 Perhaps even billion-dollar ones.